 It may be overwhelming to select the best software that meets your tax calculation needs.
-Choosing the right software will anchor on the number of transactions you make.
+Choosing the right crypto tax calculator for Binance will anchor on the number of transactions you make.
 If you did only sporadic trading with low number of transactions, you can do well with the Koinly free version.

 An upward of a hundred transactions spread across multiple exchanges will demand paid versions like CryptoTrader or Cointracker.io.
 With these, you can import your trades and present them in simple dashboards and exportable documents.

 More so, they do not have limits on the transactions you can import.
 Filing your returns becomes easy, especially with TurboTax integration.

 Conversely, you will need a crypto tax professional if you have complicated taxes that include other crypto-related stuff like staking, mining, airdrops, crypto lending etc. With a good crypto tax tool, you will know the right tax amount to pay, thereby averting any future troubles.

 Do not let taxes dim your intentions of investing in crypto coins.
 Filing your taxes correctly is not as hard as it may seem.
 Since Binance has the full logs of every transaction you make, a good tax software that will run the numbers and calculate the amount you owe in tax is the only thing you need to keep everything above board.